California case challenges teacher job protection laws

 The problem is exacerbated, McRae said, by another law, which grants teachers tenure, near lifetime employment, if they are viewed as successful after two years on the job.

-Practically speaking, that law means it is so difficult to fire tenured teachers that the ineffective ones wind up getting transferred to schools in undesirable locations, McRae said.
+Practically speaking, that law means it is so hard to fire tenured teachers that the ineffective ones wind up getting transferred to schools in undesirable locations, McRae said.

-Lawyers for the state and for teachers unions have argued there is no proof the regulations harm students.
+That in turn means when the young teachers get laid off, students at those schools can be left with more senior teachers who are there because they were not successful in other placements, he said.

-"Tenure and freedom from arbitrary dismissal is crucial to recruit and retain quality teachers," James Finberg, representing the California Teachers Association and California Federation of Teachers, told the court.
+Lawyers for the state and for teachers unions are expected to argue on Thursday that there was no proof that regulations harm students.

-"Teachers do their best when they have good working conditions including job security," he said.
+Deputy Attorney General Nimrod Elias said earlier that "the occasional and random assignment of a student to a bad teacher" does not meet the test for an equal protection case.

-Deputy Attorney General Nimrod Elias said earlier in the case "the occasional and random assignment of a student to a bad teacher" does not meet the test for an equal protection case.
+James Finberg, representing the California Teachers Association and California Federation of Teachers, has said the plaintiffs failed to establish that the laws in question had caused any harm.

 "The statutes don't assign teachers.
 Districts and principals assign teachers," he said.
 "The reality of students being in inner-city schools is not caused by these statutes."